csaintil/Musicfy/README.md

 1. Copy and paste the `views/users` directory from `express_auth_passport_bcrypt` into this project's `views` directory.

 1. Modify `index.js` to connect the pieces, using `index.js` in `express_auth_passport_bcrypt` as a guide.
 If successful, you should be able to navigate to `users/new` and create a new user.

+### If Something Goes Wrong Or You Find A Bug In The Starter Code

+Let me know.